moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Considerations should be made clear with respect to modes where WebTransport "falls back" to using HTTP/2 or other future non-QUIC based protocol.

+### Media Negotiation & Agility

+All entities which directly process media will have support for a variety of media codecs, conversely there SHOULD be capability in the protocol for sender and receiver to negotiate which media codecs will be used in a given session, as well as defining behaviours when one or more is not supported.
+Media encryption {{MOQ-media-encryption}} should also be factored in as part of the negotiation.
+Renegotiation SHOULD also be possible, allowing for changes in codec within an existing session.
+Consideration should be made if relays are also able to facilitate negotation even if not directly processing media.

+The protocol SHOULD remain codec agnostic as much as possible, and should allow for new media formats and codecs to be supported without change in specification.

+The working group should consider if a minimum, suggestive set of codecs should be supported for the purposes of interop, however this SHOULD avoid being strict to simplify use cases and deployments that don't require certain capability e.g. telephony which may not require video codecs.

 ## Publishing Media {#pub-media}

 Many of the use cases have bi-directional flows of media, with clients both sending and receiving media concurrently, thus the protocol should have a unified approach in connection negotiation and signalling to send and received media both at the start and ongoing in the lifetime of a session including describing when flow of media is unsupported (e.g. a live media server signalling it does not support receiving from a given client).